agentdavo/cncvis/tinygl/README.md

 _______________________________________________________________________________________

-# Here is the old description of TinyGL, saved for historical/attribution purposes:
+#Here is the old description of TinyGL,                                        \
+    saved for historical / attribution purposes:

 ### I do not endorse or promote its contents, they are here for attribution only.